tyfried/tyfried.github.io/_portfolio/portfolio-1.md

 * **questions**, the unknowns arising when two or more of these statements directly contradict.

 These three categories reinforce each other: writings argue towards particular statements, contradicting statements suggest a particular question, and unanswered questions inspire new writings.
 Together, they form a cycle (see above) which captures how complex ideas evolve within communities of inquiry.

-## Sunesiary

-[Sunesiary](https://www.sunesiary.org) integrates these insights into a project that allows a dedicated group of contributors to accumulate understanding concerning topics of interest.
-If you are interested in learning more, please shoot me an email at [sunesiary@gmail.com](mailto:sunesiary@gmail.com).